-Though I did fix a half-broken bolt that holds the tensioner in a Corolla, before, just so you know I have some unverifiable mechanics credits to brag about here before we begin today article.
+Though I did fix a half-broken bolt that holds the tensioner in a Corolla a while back, just so you know I have some unverifiable mechanics credits to brag about here before we begin today article.

-Anyway, I realize that those of us who enjoy setup a 950 PRO SSD in your PC also sometimes love to do works on your car.
-For instance, few of us have an obsession of keeping our nice and shiny car, well, nice and shiny at all times –which’s highly opposed to owning a custom PC.
-I have seen my friends’ computer buried in layers of dust, weed and is home of an extended cockroach family; but their car is always smooth, pop and cleaner than the baby bottom washed in the clear water of Bahamas beach.
-And if you are a lady who’s reading this, you may never understand why; but it’s relevant to your bathroom accessories though.
+Anyway, I realize that those of us who enjoy building a super PC also sometimes love to do works on your car.
+For instance, few of us have an obsession of keeping our nice and shiny car, well, nice and shiny at all times –which is highly opposed to owning a custom PC.
+I have seen my friends’ computer buried in layers of dust, weed and is home of an extended cockroach family; but their car is always smooth, pop and cleaner than the baby bottom washed in the clear water at Bahamas beach.
+And if you are a lady who’s reading this, you may never understand why; but it’s relevant to your bathroom accessories organization.

 Anyway, you know what the big deal is?
 Some of them live in an apartment complex or town house, condo that has ridiculously strict policy of water usage.
 So ridiculous that it makes teaching 3 wild velociraptors to behave like a trained canine a walk in the park.